-\Individuals of the enrollee's choosing may provide PDO services so long as they meet the minimum provider qualifications as above and are eighteen (18) years of age or older.
+\Individuals of the enrollee's choosing may provide PDO services so long as they meet the minimum provider qualifications as above and are age eighteen (18) years and older.
 PDO providers are also required to sign a Participant/Direct Service Worker Agreement and obtain a satisfactory Level II background screening.